-The first trimester of pregnancy is the most crucial time since the fertilized cell is growing and developing rapidly.
-What happens, however, when the fetus inside of you isn’t growing in the correct place?
+The first trimester of pregnancy is the most crucial time since the fertilized cell is growing rapidly.1 But what happens when the fetus inside you isn’t growing in the correct place?
 Instead of being in your uterus, it’s in your fallopian tube, cervix, ovary, or abdominal cavity.
-This is known as an ectopic pregnancy.
+This is what we call an ectopic pregnancy.2

-While it occurs in 20 out of 1,000 pregnancies in the U.S., it is detrimental to moms and has to be removed.
-To help you identify if you have an ectopic pregnancy, we’ve laid out ectopic pregnancy symptoms, common pain experienced, causes, risk factors, and treatment options.
+An ectopic pregnancy is dangerous for moms and has to be removed.3 To help you identify if you have an ectopic pregnancy, we’ve laid out ectopic pregnancy symptoms, common pain experienced, causes, risk factors, and treatment options.

-In a normal pregnancy, a fertilized egg travels to the uterus and attaches itself to the uterine lining.
-On the other hand, an ectopic pregnancy occurs when the egg implants outside the uterus, such as in the abdominal cavity, cervix, or ovary.
-Often, ectopic pregnancies occur in the fallopian tubes, which has given way to the common moniker “tubal pregnancy.”
+In a normal pregnancy, a fertilized egg travels to the uterus and attaches itself to the uterine lining.6 An ectopic pregnancy occurs when the egg implants outside the uterus, such as in the abdominal cavity, cervix, or ovary.
+Often, ectopic pregnancies occur in the fallopian tubes, which has given way to the common moniker “tubal pregnancy.”2,3

-While ectopic pregnancies happen within the first few weeks of pregnancy, it is life-threatening for moms and must be removed.
-The fertilized egg cannot properly develop and, if it continues to grow in the incorrect area, can cause internal bleeding.
-It can also burst or rupture the organ to which it’s affixed.
+An ectopic pregnancy is life-threatening for moms, and you must have it removed.3,4 The fertilized egg cannot properly develop and, if it keeps growing in the wrong area, can cause internal bleeding.5,7 It can also burst or rupture the organ to which it’s affixed.3

-Risk factors for ectopic pregnancy include prior ectopic pregnancy, prior damage to the fallopian tubes, pelvic infection (such as PID), prior pelvic or fallopian tube surgery, history of infertility, and use of assisted reproductive technology.
-Other less significant risk factors include a history of cigarette smoking and an age older than 35.
-Since most ectopic pregnancies are tubal, the likely cause is issues in the fallopian tube.
+Risk factors for ectopic pregnancy include prior ectopic pregnancy, prior damage to the fallopian tubes, pelvic infection (such as PID), prior pelvic or fallopian tube surgery, history of infertility, and use of assisted reproductive technology.2,4 Other less significant risk factors include a history of cigarette smoking and an age older than 35.2 Since most ectopic pregnancies are tubal, the likely cause is issues in the fallopian tube.8

-During a tubal pregnancy, the fertilized egg cannot quickly move down the fallopian tube into the uterus and gets stuck along the way.
-Typically, this happens if the fallopian tube is damaged from either an infection or inflammation, but some other factors that can cause a blockage are:
+During a tubal pregnancy, the fertilized egg cannot quickly move down the fallopian tube into the uterus and becomes stuck.
+Typically, this happens if either an infection or inflammation damages the fallopian tube, but some other factors that can cause a blockage are:8

-- Endometriosis: a condition that occurs when the tissue from the uterus grows outside of it
+- Endometriosis (a condition that occurs when the tissue from the uterus grows outside of it)3

-- Scar tissue from a previous surgery in the abdominal, fallopian tube, or pelvis
+- Scar tissue from a previous surgery in the abdominal cavity, fallopian tube, or pelvis5

-Although any woman can experience an ectopic pregnancy, some are more at risk if they are older than 35 years old, smoke cigarettes, have a sexually transmitted infection, or have undergone (or are undergoing) fertility treatments.
+About one in 50 pregnancies in the United States are ectopic, with over 90% happening in the fallopian tubes.2,3 Although any woman can experience an ectopic pregnancy, some are more at risk if they are older than 35, smoke cigarettes, have a sexually transmitted infection, or have had (or are having) fertility treatments.2,3

 Signs of Ectopic Pregnancy

-At first, women may not notice any alarming signs of an ectopic pregnancy.
-Often, they’ll feel all the usual signs and symptoms that happen early on in a pregnancy, like breast tenderness, fatigue, frequent urination, missed menstrual cycles, morning sickness, or nausea.
-Even a pregnancy test can come out with a positive result.
+At first, some women may not notice any alarming signs of an ectopic pregnancy.3,7 They’ll often feel the signs and symptoms that usually happen early in a pregnancy, like breast tenderness, fatigue, frequent urination, missed menstrual cycles, morning sickness, or nausea.3 However, even if a pregnancy test has a positive result, an ectopic pregnancy can’t go on normally.8

-The initial warning signs that can alert moms that something is wrong are light bleeding that is not associated with their period and pain in the pelvic region.
+The initial warning signs that can alert moms that something is wrong are light bleeding not associated with their period and pain in the pelvic region.10

-Various symptoms can alert women of an ectopic pregnancy, such as:
+Various symptoms can alert women of an ectopic pregnancy, such as:3,10

-- Abdominal pressure that occurs on one side of the body
+- Pain that occurs on one side of the body

 - Dizziness or fainting